-Homelessness in Austin is nothing new.
-However, legislation change in 2019 made the topic of homelessness rise to the forefront of most minds.
-In my integrated design seminar course my team and I decided to prototype a solution for one of the pain points those experiencing homelessness face
+Legislation change in 2019 made the topic of people without housing rise to the forefront of most minds.
+In my integrated design seminar course my team and I decided to prototype a solution for one of the pain points the unhoused face.

-The team conducted weeks of research to pin-point our top pain points of homelessness and the areas we could help the most in.
+The team conducted weeks of research to pin-point the top pain points and the areas we could help the most in.
 Week 4 we decided that the issue of resource allocation and distribution was our calling.

 With our problem defined, we conducted field research to talk to those directly and indirectly experiencing the effects of homelessness.
-We interviewed a sample of people experiencing homelessness, scholars researching the area of homelessness, EMT/Fire direct responders who interact with those experiencing homelessness, and shelter/clinic workers in the Austin area.
+We interviewed a sample of people without housing, scholars researching the area of homelessness, EMT/Fire direct responders who interact with the unhoused, and shelter/clinic workers in the Austin area.

 As we conducted in person and virtual interviews, the following themes and findings began to emerge.